wendellpiez/XSLTug/readme.md

 ## Fun

 Schematron is fun because you get to write your own error messages.
-The fun of XSLTug is in designing a capable command syntax to accomplish chores without fuss.
+The fun of XSLTug is in designing a capable command syntax to accomplish chores without fuss -- and subsequently watching it disappear to do its job unnoticed.

 # To use: